I can service (COA - Clean, Oil, Adjust) most vintage mechanical

 I can also fit crystals for most pocket watches although certain sizes of glass pocket watch

-crystals are becoming quite rare.
+crystals are quite scarce.

 Nearly all watches sent to me receive at least a COA, which involves the following: